aldertzomer/RFPlasmid/README.md

 ```

 ### Using Pip
 Installs most requirements except DIAMOND and JellyFish and R (see below).
-You need to download both Prodigal and a database for CheckM if you have never installed it.
+You need to download HMMER, Prodigal and a database for CheckM if you have never installed it.

 ```
 $  pip3 install rfplasmid